Violence & Destruction

 Violence & Destruction is the debut studio album by American rock band Islander.
 The album was produced by Cameron Webb and released on July 8, 2014, by Victory Records.
 It is the only album from the band to feature Andrew Murphy, Chris Doot and Eric Frazier on guitar, bass and drums, respectively.

-Recording, production, release
+Recording and production

 Islander are a four-piece group from Greenville, South Carolina, whose first release was the EP Pains.
 (2013).

 Violence & Destruction was recorded in early 2014 in studios in Southern California: Maple, in Orange County, and NRG Recording in North Hollywood, Los Angeles.
 Producer Cameron Webb had worked with such acts as Kelly Clarkson, Motörhead, Pennywise, Silverstein, Weezer and Alkaline Trio.